- Pay All of Your Bills On Time

 Many folks think that closing their unused cards credit cards is a short term strategy to improve their credit, but it’s not.
 In reality, owing the same amount but having fewer open accounts may lower your scores.

 - Don’t Open New Credit Cards If You Don’t Need Them

 I have also seen the strategy of opening cards to increase your available credit.
 However, this approach can quickly backfire and lower your credit score because every time you apply for a card, it counts as what is know as a hard inquiry which affects your score.

 - Re-establish Your Credit History

 If you have had problems in the past, opening a few new credit accounts responsibly and paying them off on time will raise your credit score in the long run.

 Have them, but manage responsibly.
 Having credit cards and installment loans, like car and home loans, as long as you’re making payments on time, will rebuild your credit score over time.
 Someone with no credit cards, and no loans, generally tends to be viewed as higher risk than someone who has responsibly managed credit cards and debt.

-Have a House to sell click on Sell My House.
+Have a House or Land to sell click on Sell House and Selling Land.